 We know that as humans, we have a natural tendency to keep things as they are, holding it steady, smooth sailing and watching out for the waves! and sometimes, we allow obstacles to become so big in our minds, that the sheer size of them inhibits us from moving forward and, ultimately keeps us, consciously or unconsciously, in our very (un)comfortable ‘I don’t know’ zone.
 Choosing to stay there is not a “bad thing” per se, however, we can guarantee you, 101% that it will ultimately makes it impossible to challenge, let alone change, your existing circumstances.
 And whilst we acknowledge that getting out of ones’ comfort zone is far from an easy exercise, it is, most certainly essential to, at certain stages in our lives, press the ‘pause’ button and actually ask the question: “What is it that I really want out of my life?” – honestly and openly challenge ourselves and breathe in the courage to take action as opposed to settling for an unfulfilled life.

-Here are some of our tips that can help you push through your mental barriers and get out of the ‘IDK’ zone:
+Here are some of our tips that can help you break mental barriers and get out of the ‘IDK’ zone:

 Because ‘seeing is believing’, the first and most essential step in making it happen is by visualizing it!
 Visualization is a powerful tool and you can use it by picturing your perfect scenario, your dream, your goal or however you want to define it.
 Closing your eyes and accessing your imagination to actually ‘see’ what you would like your life to be and who you would like to become is key step towards understanding and identifying what you truly want.
 By picturing what you would like to achieve, you remove the potential constraints that generally bind you to your reality and you often discover new pathways and limitless possibilities you were not aware of!